JulienRemy/PSyclone/README.md

+# PSyclone: automatic differentiation

 # !!!
 THIS IS AN EXPERIMENTAL FORK !!! #
 ### It is intended only as a prototype ###
 ### Currently in development and not thoroughly tested ###

 # Introduction #

-Welcome to PSyclone `autodiff` fork, a prototype implementation of reverse-mode automatic differentation in PSyclone.
+Welcome to PSyclone `autodiff` fork, a prototype implementation of forward- and reverse-mode automatic differentation in PSyclone.
 For PSyclone itself, see [GitHub](https://github.com/stfc/PSyclone) and [ReadTheDocs](http://psyclone.readthedocs.io).

 # Description #

-This implements reverse-mode automatic differentiation using source-to-source transformations.
+This implements forward- and reverse-mode automatic differentiation using source-to-source transformations.
 Compared to other tools, it uses a static array as a tape to record and restore values rather than a LIFO stack.

 What has been implemented (but **not** necessarily tested):